nehcgnak/CrackingMachineLearningInterview/README.md

             Class B has 1000 Record
         This is imbalanced data set and Class B is underbalanced class.

-#### How would you resolve the issue of imbalancment data set?
+#### How would you resolve the issue of imbalanced data set?
         The techniques such as
-            1) OverSampling
+            1) Oversampling
-            2) UnderSampling
+            2) Undersampling
             3) Smote combination of both
             4) bringing in more dataset
             5) doing more trend analysis
-        can resolve the issue of Imbalancment dataset
+        can resolve the issue of imbalanced dataset

 #### How would you define Weighted Moving Averages ?
         A incremental increase of Moving Average having a Weighted Multiple to keep the values which gets repeated during a certain time with High priority/ Impact.

 #### What is meant by ARIMA Models?
-        A Regressive and Moving Average Model combination is termed as ARIMA.
+        A regressive and Moving Average Model combination is termed as ARIMA.
 To be exact, Auto Regressive Intergerated Moving Avearges.
         A techniques which does regression analysis along with moving averages which fits time series analysis and gets trend analysis with acceptable scores.

 #### How would you define Bagging and Boosting?
 How would XGBoost differ from RandomForest?
-        Bagging : A way to decrease the variance in the prediction by generating additional data for training from dataset using combinations with repetitions to produce multi-sets of the original data.
+        Bagging: a way to decrease the variance in the prediction by generating additional data for training from dataset using combinations with repetitions to produce multi-sets of the original data.
-                Example : Random Forest  (uses random Sampling subsets)
+                Example: Random Forest (uses random Sampling subsets)
         Boosting: An iterative technique which adjusts the weight of an observation based on the last classification
                 Example: AdaBoost, XGboost (using gradient descent as main method)

-#### What is IQR, how can these help in Outliers removal?
+#### What is IQR?
+How can these help in outlier removal?
         IQR is interquantile range which specifies the range between your third quantile and the first one.
-        Quantile are 4 points of your data represented by percentage(should be four equal parts )
+        Quantile are 4 points of your data represented by percentage (should be four equal parts)
-            Q1: 0-25%
+            Q1: 0 - 25%
-            Q2: 25-50%
+            Q2: 25 - 50%
-            Q3: 50-75%
+            Q3: 50 - 75%
-            Q4: 75- 100%
+            Q4: 75 - 100%
-        IQR :- Q3 - Q1
+        IQR: - Q3 - Q1
 #### What is SMOTE?
         Synthetic Minority Over-sampling TEchnique also known as SMOTE.
         A very popular oversampling method that was proposed to improve random oversampling but